NaveenKumar212/Alexiis/VISUAL_GUIDE.md

 ### What you should see:

 **Header:**
-- "Greta AI" logo (top left, emerald/cyan gradient)
+- "Alexis" logo (top left, emerald/cyan gradient)
 - Navigation links: Home, Templates, Create with AI
 - "Get Started" button (emerald/cyan gradient)